Roy-Fokker/roy-fokker.github.io/Lisp Environment Setup.md

   - theme (optional)
     - Package Name: `spacemacs-theme`
 - Configuring Emacs to use packages <br/>
   All of below are to be added to init.el bottom of the file.
-Remeber to save `Ctrl + x Ctrl + s`
+Remember to save `Ctrl+x Ctrl+s`
   - Language/UTF-8 <br/>
     ```common_lisp
     ;; Set language locale and utf-8